oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 ##### Description

-In the [`pool_v3.move`](https://github.com/hyperionxyz/dex-v3/tree/main/sources/v3/pool_v3.move) module,  there is a critical implementation issues that creates a systemic risk affecting trade execution precision, price reporting, and slippage protection.
-This finding is supported by data analysis of transaction patterns and detailed code review, and affect every swap that uses price limits, placing user funds at risk.
+In the [`pool_v3.move`](https://github.com/hyperionxyz/dex-v3/tree/main/sources/v3/pool_v3.move) module, there are two critical implementation issues that, when combined, create a systemic risk affecting trade execution precision, price reporting, and slippage protection.
+These findings are supported by data analysis of transaction patterns and detailed code review, and affect every swap that uses price limits, placing user funds at risk.

-The issue relates to incorrect price limit enforcement in the `swap` function:
+The first issue relates to incorrect price limit enforcement in the `swap` function:

 ```move
 while(state.amount_specified_remaining != 0 && state.sqrt_price != sqrt_price_limit) {